Venceremos (political organization)

-Venceremos (/es/, Spanish for "We shall win") was an American far-left and primarily Chicano political group active in the Palo Alto, California area from 1969 to 1973.
+Venceremos (/es-419/; We shall win) was an American far-left political group active in the Palo Alto, California area from 1969 to 1973.
+It has been described as being part of the New Communist movement.
+Stanford professor H. Bruce Franklin was one of its leaders.
+Its membership was initially largely Latino, but came to include more White people after Franklin joined in 1971.

-History
+Venceremos engaged in a number of different activities, including prison outreach, running for office, holding weekly rallies, and speaking at local government meetings.
+Militant in outlook, they viewed revolution through protracted guerrilla warfare as their long-term goal.
+They were monitored by the House Internal Security Committee and the FBI.
+In 1972 members of Venceremos killed a federal prison guard while helping an inmate escape from custody.
+Some members were convicted of murder, and the group dissolved shortly thereafter.

+Beginnings

-The organization was founded in 1966 by Aaron Manganiello (a former Brown Beret) as a largely Latino left-wing group; it evolved to an increasingly Maoist/Communist brigade.
-Katerina Del Valle was its chairperson.
-In 1971 they were joined by a faction of the Maoist organization Revolutionary Union (RU), led by H. Bruce Franklin, a Stanford University English professor.
-More whites joined the organization through this period.
-Franklin was fired in 1972 on charges of violating his commitment to the university by "inciting to riot" in 1971.
+The organization was founded in 1966 by Aaron Manganiello (a former Brown Beret) as a largely Latino left-wing group; it evolved to an increasingly Maoist/Communist group.
+In 1971 they were joined by a faction of the Maoist Revolutionary Union (RU), led by H. Bruce Franklin, a Stanford University English professor.
+More White people joined the organization during this period.
+Franklin was fired in 1972 on charges of violating his commitment to the university by "inciting to riot."